benfgit/falcon-core-linux/docs/manual/installation.rst

     cmake ..
     make install

-For more informations on how to integrate third party extension to the build, refer to the build system documentation.
+For more information on how to integrate third party extension to the build, refer to the build system documentation.

 Installation instructions
 *************************